ettry/u-d-r-l-u/README.md

 The input order of events with a large number of inputs must not include the input order of events with a small number of inputs.
 You can add a variable to increase the number of events.
 Example: A3_1 is up A3_2 is up A3_3 is up, then B4_1 is up B4_2 is up B4_3 is up B4_4 is down, otherwise it will only execute the event of A3 but not the event of B4.
+If you are prompted that 请求的操作需要提升, please run the software with administrator privileges.

 Translated with DeepL.com (free version)